 “NACS has raised industry concerns with Congress and the Administration and is advocating for federal legislation to permit the rounding of cash transactions,” said Anna Ready Blom, strategic advisor of government relations team at NACS.

-Kwik Trip recently adopted a new cash transaction policy to address the issue, reported local outlet TMJ4.
+In response to the penny shortage, Kwik Trip adopted a new cash transaction policy to address the issue, reported local outlet TMJ4.
 “All cash purchases at Kwik Trip and Kwik Star locations will be rounded down to the nearest five cents,” the report said.

 Kwik Trip’s updated register systems will automatically apply rounding rules to all cash transactions, rounding down in the guest’s favor.